 Rebecca Owen is President of CEI Realty, Inc., and serves as Chief Legal Officer of its parent company, Clark Enterprises, Inc., focused on real estate and private equity investments and charitable giving.
 Before Clark, she was a real estate and corporate attorney in Washington, DC and Burlington, VT.
 In addition to corporate board experience, Rebecca has served on several non-profit boards, including the Boys and Girls Clubs of Greater Washington and the Suburban Hospital Foundation.
 She graduated from Hamilton College, summa cum laude, Phi Beta Kappa, with honors in economics, and from the University of Chicago Law School.
-She resides in Bethesda, MD, and has two grown children.
+She resides in Palm Beach, FL, and has two grown children.

 Nick Thacher recently retired after 12 years as Head of Dedham Country Day School, which launched an affiliate Horizons program during his tenure there.
 For 21 years he led New Canaan Country School, where he was an active Board member of the first Horizons Student Enrichment Program.
 A former Board President of the Connecticut Association of Independent Schools, the Elementary School Heads Association, and the Dublin (NH) School, he also served for many years on the Executive Council of the National Association of Principals of Schools for Girls as well as on the Blue Ribbon Schools National Review Panel of the U.S. Department of Education.

-Horizons Advisory Board
+Horizons National Advisory Board